With Trump in power and Republicans taking the House and Senate, what does this mean for real estate practitioners and homeowners?

 In conclusion, Giovaniello says of the election results, RPAC “did very well,” winning 90% of the races they were involved in, but are now preparing for post-election life now that the chips have fallen, by planning for the coming battle over federal and state regulations and a massive national gubernatorial race.

-Author: Russell Riggs, RLI’s NAR Government Affairs Liaison.
+About the Author: Russell Riggs, RLI’s NAR Government Affairs Liaison.
 In his position with the National Association of REALTORS®, Russell Riggs serves in Washington, D.C., conducting advocacy on a variety of federal issues related to land.